 — James P. Womack and Daniel T. Jones, Lean Thinking

 Principle 6 – Make Value Flow without Interruptions

 Note: About the Flow Article Series

 SAFe is a flow-based system.
 As such, any interruptions to flow must be identified and addressed systematically to enable continuous value delivery.
-While flow-based guidance is embedded throughout SAFe, a special collection of six articles directly addresses impediments to flow.
-These are Value Stream Management, Principle #6- Make value flow without interruptions, Team Flow, ART Flow, Solution Train Flow, Portfolio Flow, and summarized in the extended Guidance article Accelerating Flow with SAFe.
-These articles define flow along with a set of ‘eight flow accelerators’ that teams can use to address, optimize, and debug issues with achieving continuous flow.
-This article describes how to make value flow without interruption.
+While flow-based guidance is embedded throughout SAFe, a special collection of eight articles directly addresses impediments to flow.
+These are Value Stream Management, Principle #6- Make value flow without interruptions, Team Flow, ART Flow, Solution Train Flow, Portfolio Flow, the extended Guidance articles Accelerating Flow with SAFe, and Coaching Flow.

 Enterprises must respond quickly to market changes to remain competitive in the digital age.
 Delivering a continuous flow of value to customers in the ‘shortest sustainable lead time’ is the central theme of SAFe.
 Doing so requires moving new system features through the development value stream as quickly as possible.
 Achieving continuous flow requires a new way of working that eliminates the traditional start-stop-start project cycle and the waterfall phase gates that hinder flow.